 School Board Vice President Elizabeth Drummond

-Elizabeth (Liz) Drummond has lived in Lower Providence for 18 years.
-She attended Springfield, Delaware County public schools, and then received her BS in Psychology from Penn State and her MBA in Marketing from University of Pittsburgh.
+Elizabeth (Liz) Drummond has lived in Lower Providence for 20 years.
+She attended Springfield, Delaware County public schools, and then received her BS in Psychology from Penn State and her MBA in Marketing from the University of Pittsburgh.
 Professionally, she is a Program Assistant at Penn State Cooperative Extension and Clearances Coordinator for Bucks and Montgomery Counties.
 She has extensive experience in talent acquisition, budget and credit management, project coordination, and compliance.
-She and her husband, Ryan, an Engineering Manager, are proud parents of two girls, a 7th grader and a 3rd grader in Methacton School District.
+She is the proud parent of two girls in Methacton School District.

 Liz’s engagement in the Methacton School District community is well-established.
 She served on three Home and School Boards last school year: President at Woodland Elementary, Co-President at Arcola Intermediate School, and Vice President of the Methacton Coordinating Council.
 In years past, she has served as Home & School Treasurer at both Woodland and Skyview Upper Elementary.
 She has chaired fundraising and social committees for the school communities, and she was a weekly library volunteer at Woodland from 2012 to 2017.
 Liz has also supported the school district by serving on the Focus Committee for Parent Portal evaluations.